telerik/kendo-ui-core/docs/controls/navigation/treeview/how-to/clone-node-and-children.md

 ---
-title: Clone the Selected Node and Its Children
+title: Clone TreeView Node and Its Children
-page_title: Clone the Selected Node and Its Children | Kendo UI TreeView
+page_title: Clone a TreeView Node and Its Children | Kendo UI TreeView
-description: "Learn how to clone the selected node and its children in a kendo UI TreeView."
+description: "Learn how to clone (copy) the selected node and its children in a kendo UI TreeView."
 slug: howto_clonenodeandchildren_treeview
 ---

-# Clone the Selected Node and Its Children
+# Clone a TreeView Node and Its Children

-The example below demonstrates how to clone the selected node of a Kendo UI TreeView together with its children.
+The example below demonstrates how to clone (copy) a Kendo UI TreeView node together with its children.

 The notable steps to achieve this behavior are:
 * Use the [`select`](/api/javascript/ui/treeview#methods-select) method of the TreeView to obtain the selected node as a jQuery object.
+The second example below uses a context menu instead.
-* Find the parent node of the selected node (`li.k-item`)through a DOM traversal.
+* Use the [`parent`](/api/javascript/ui/treeview#methods-parent) method to get the selected node's parent node.
-* Use the [`dataItem`](/api/javascript/ui/treeview#methods-dataItem) method of the TreeView to obtain the data item (Kendo UI Model), which corresponds to the selected node.
+* Use the [`dataItem`](/api/javascript/ui/treeview#methods-dataItem) method to obtain the data item (Kendo UI Model), which corresponds to the selected node.
 * Use the [`toJSON`](/api/javascript/data/model#methods-toJSON) method of the Model to strip proprietary information from the data item and its children, and convert them to a plain JavaScript object.
 * (Optional) Deselect and collapse the cloned node before appending it to the TreeView.
-* Use the [`append`](/api/javascript/ui/treeview#methods-append), the [`insertAfter`](/api/javascript/ui/treeview#methods-insertAfter), or the [`insertBefore`](/api/javascript/ui/treeview#methods-insertBefore) method of the TreeView to add the cloned node to the desired location in the item structure of the widget.
-In this example, the nodes are cloned at the same level.
+* Use the [`append`](/api/javascript/ui/treeview#methods-append), [`insertAfter`](/api/javascript/ui/treeview#methods-insertAfter), or [`insertBefore`](/api/javascript/ui/treeview#methods-insertBefore) method of the TreeView to add the cloned node to the desired location in the item structure of the widget.
+In this example, nodes are cloned at the same level.

-###### Example
+###### Example - copy the selected node

 ```html
     <p><button class="k-button" id="cloneNode">Clone selected node</button></p>